-The new Southwest Central Dispatch center serves communities in the southwestern Chicagoland suburbs.
+The new Southwest Central Dispatch Center serves communities in the southwestern Chicagoland suburbs.
 911 dispatchers are there for their communities in times of need and are often part of someone’s “worst day” ever.
-The new dispatch center is designed to support dispatchers in their often stressful career by promoting wellbeing and reducing stress.
+The new dispatch center is designed to support dispatchers in their often stressful careers by promoting well-being and reducing stress.

-Designed and constructed to align with the WELL Building Standards, which support occupant health and wellness buy focusing on design elements that improve comfort, reduce stress, increase alertness and promote health.
+Designed and constructed to align with the WELL Building Standards, which support occupant health and wellness by focusing on design elements that improve comfort, reduce stress, increase alertness, and promote health.

 - Elements of biophilia woven into the design

-- Natural daylighting and tunable artificial lighting has been designed to support a healthy circadian rhythm
+- Natural daylighting and tunable artificial lighting have been designed to support a healthy circadian rhythm

 - Outdoor break area for dispatchers to increase the amount of natural light they receive during a shift